BranchTaken/Hemlock/doc/design/effects_mutability.md

 - Input/output mediated by the host operating system, whether for durable storage, communication with other processes and/or computers, etc., are all effects outside the runtime system.
-- Halting.
-Although an actor cannot observe itself halting, doing so prevents subsequent computation.
-In many cases it is okay to ignore whether a computation may halt, but calls to functions like `assert` must not be optimized out, even though the calls produce no outputs.
+- Halting prevents subsequent computation, although an cannot observe itself halting.
+In many cases it is okay for an actor to ignore whether a computation may halt, but calls to functions like `assert` must not be optimized out, even though the calls produce no outputs.

 Runtime system effects can be thought of in terms of reading/writing mutable program state.
-Reading a mutable value may not seem like it should be considered an effect, but the fact that the mutable value does not have a stable state means that repeated reads of the same may return differing results, thus affecting subsequent computation.
+Reading a mutable value may not seem like it should be considered an effect, but the fact that the mutable value does not have a stable state means that repeated reads of the same value may return differing results, thus affecting subsequent computation.
 Effectful reads must happen at "the right time" to preserve program correctness, whereas reads of immutable values may occur at any time prior to use.
 Halting is not effectful from the halting actor's perspective, but other actors can observe the effect.